When you purchase through links on our site, we may earn an affiliate commission. Learn more...

 Which is more important for your PC, RAM or SSD?

 Adding a Solid State Drive to your system will have very little to no impact if you have enough RAM available.
-On the contrary, if your RAM is full then your system is gonna experience a significant performance loss (if it still operates), even if you have the fastest SSD on earth.
+On the contrary, if your RAM is full, your system will experience a significant performance loss (if it still operates), even if you have the fastest SSD on earth.

 To ensure that you have enough memory available, make sure you check the program requirements.
 8GB should be fine for most tasks while 16GB+ are required for gaming and editing.
 For gaming and video editing, having an SSD over an HDD can be important to improve your loading and render times.